 Competence development in HSE made easy

-Every year there are around 313 million deaths at work worldwide.
+Every year there are around 313 million accidents at work worldwide.
 Approximately 70 percent of these could be avoided if companies complied with international and local regulations on HSE (Health Safety Environment), the protection of people and the environment at work.

 There is often a lack of knowledge about how to prevent occupational accidents and to avoid work-related health risks, for example, when working from great heights, operating large machines, or handling or transporting toxic substances.
 Companies may also need assistance in designing ergonomic workplaces or avoiding typical stumbling blocks in administrative offices.